Lesson 2

 • Conventional flow: Current flows from positive to negative — used in many schematics and diagrams you'll encounter in the field

-A Designated Maintenance Examiner (DME) can ask you about either model during your oral and practical exam.
+A Designated Mechanic Examiner (DME) can ask you about either model during your oral and practical exam.
 You must be able to describe both clearly.

 From a practical standpoint as an A&P mechanic working on general aviation aircraft, the direction of electron flow rarely changes how you troubleshoot a circuit.
 Most troubleshooting is about finding where a circuit is broken — open circuits, bad grounds, faulty components — not which direction electrons are moving.
 However, there are specific cases where polarity matters, which we'll cover next.